EllaBrands/stanDev/Stan-Best-Practices.md

 ## Check algorithm-specific diagnostics

-Hamiltonian Monte Carlo is provides not only state-of-the-art sampling speed, it also provides state-of-the-art diagnostics.
+Hamiltonian Monte Carlo provides not only state-of-the-art sampling speed, it also provides state-of-the-art diagnostics.
 Unlike other algorithms, when Hamiltonian Monte Carlo fails it fails sufficiently spectacularly that we can easily identify the problems.

 In practice this means checking that there are no _divergence_ in your fit.
 Divergences are automatically reported in some interfaces, namely RStan, but they can be directly access in the fit output in all interfaces.